meta-erlang/meta-erlang.github.io/blog/2024-09-24/index.md

    bitbake-layers add-layer ../meta-erlang
    bitbake-layers add-layer ../meta-axon
    bitbake-layers add-layer ../meta-fwup
+   bitbake-layers add-layer ../meta-raspberrypi
    ```

-Why four layers are needed ?
+Why five layers are needed ?
 Because the YP/OE approach is to isolate components
 into layer in order to maximize the software reusability.

 ## Configuring the build environment